nzrsky/ODObjCRuntime/README.md

 ## License

-UIView-ODFrame is available under the MIT license.
+ODObjCRuntime is available under the MIT license.
 See the LICENSE file for more info.